gdsge/gdsge.github.io/source/example/safe_assets/safe_assets.rst

     \mathbb{E}_{t}\left[\frac{\left(R_{t+1}^{e}-R_{t+1}^{f}\right)u_{it+1}}{\left(R_{i,t+1}u_{it+1}\right)^{\gamma_{i}}}\right]=0

-when the CRRA coefficient :math:`\gamma_2` is very large: tracking and calculating the log level of utility instead of the level of utility.
+when the CRRA coefficient :math:`\gamma_2` is very large: by tracking and calculating the log level of utility instead of the level of utility.
 This procedure proves to be essential in solving models with :math:`\gamma_2` very high, as :math:`u` can easily fall below the smallest number permitted by double precision.

 Like previous examples, we can inspect the policy functions and ergodic sets after solving policy iterations and simulations.
 Here, we focus on how to construct generalized impulse responses using the model simulations.
-Since the equilibrium concept involves an ergodic distribution of state, instead of a deterministic steady state.
-The proper concepts of impulse responses are sampling responses from ergodic sets, and take their averages and standard deviations.
+Since the equilibrium concept involves an ergodic distribution of state, instead of a deterministic steady state, the proper concepts of impulse responses are sampling responses from the ergodic set, and taking their averages and standard deviations.
-The sampling procedure can be done on sub population of the ergodic set,  generating conditional impulse responses which will be of particular interests since the non-linear models may feature different dynamics starting from different part of the state space.
+The sampling procedure can be done on a sub-population of the ergodic set,  generating conditional impulse responses which will be of particular interests since the non-linear models may feature different dynamics starting from different part of the state space.

-The procedures goes as follows:
+The procedure for constructing generalized impulse responses goes as follows:

-1. Simulate an ergodic set, which can be done by simulating one or multiple samples for long-period of time according to the Ergodic theorem.
+1. Simulate an ergodic set, which can be done by simulating one or multiple samples for a long-period of time, according to the Ergodic theorem.

 2. Replicate the ergodic set into two.
-For one of the two, turn the shock to "on" (the exact procedure depends on the model context, for example, in the current example, "on" corresponds to the rare diaster state); for the other set, keep the shock unchanged.
+For one of the two, turn the shock to "on".
+The exact procedure depends on the model context.
+In the current example, "on" corresponds to the rare diaster state.
+For the other set, keep the shock unchanged.

 3. Simulate the two sets, keeping the transitions of the exogenous shocks on.
 This procedure essentially captures the effect of the switching of the shock in the initial period on subsequent dynamics.

 4. Calculate the mean and s.d. of the difference between simulated time series of the two sets.
 These arrive at the mean impulse responses and the standard deviations.
-Again, the above procedure can be conditional on a sub population of the ergodic set so as to compute conditional impulse responses starting from states with certain characteristics.
+Again, the above procedure can be conditional on a sub-population of the ergodic set so as to compute conditional impulse responses starting from states with certain properties of interests.

 .. image:: figures/irf.png
     :scale: 40 %